Dolomites Rifugio Guide: Mountain Huts, Booking, & Packing Tips for 2025

 What if I don’t speak Italian?

-Basic English is usually understood, especially at popular huts, but learning a few phrases in Italian or German helps a lot.
+Basic English is usually understood, especially at popular tourist destinations, but learning a few phrases in Italian or German can be very helpful.

 Do I need to bring food?